 We will remember them

-This roll commemorates the men who joined the armed forces from what were known as the Register House Departments: the General Registry Office of Births, Deaths and Marriages (Scotland), the Record Office (both now National Records of Scotland), and the Sasine Office and the Deeds Office (now Registers of Scotland).
+This roll commemorates the men who joined the armed forces from what were known as the Register House Departments: the General Registry Office of Births, Deaths and Marriages (Scotland), the Record Office (their successor bodies merged in 2011 as National Records of Scotland), and the Sasine Office and the Deeds Office (now Registers of Scotland).

-The Record, Sasine and Deeds Offices were the main occupants of General Register House on Princes Street, Edinburgh, while the General Registry Office (as it was then called) occupied most of New Register House next door (abbreviated here as GROS).
-Members of staff who worked in other offices in the two buildings, such as the Lyon Office and the Accountant of Court, are not included here.
+The Record, Sasine and Deeds Offices were the main occupants of General Register House on Princes Street, Edinburgh, while the General Registry Office (as it was then called, and is abbreviated here as GROS) occupied most of New Register House next door on West Register Street.
+Not included here are members of staff who worked in other offices in the two buildings, such as the Lyon Office and the Accountant of Court.

 The first part of the roll lists the men who served and died during the First World War.
 The names of former members of staff who transferred elsewhere or resigned their posts before the war are marked with an asterisk.